 Perhaps the biggest issue with Hargreaves Lansdown.co.uk is that although it provides a helpful platform, it’s management fees can be expensive compared to low-cost competitors.
 Although some accuse Hargreaves Lansdown of lacking price transparency, the provider has improved the way it shares this data.

-All fees are provided on what we find a very easy to use website, and it also provides helpful examples.
+All Hargreaves Lansdown’s charges are provided on what I find a very easy to use website, and it also provides helpful examples.

 One example transaction provided on the site includes account charges for a SIPP fund.
-According to Hargreaves Lansdown, if you invest £15,000 in funds and a further £5,000 in shares, then you will pay £7.50 per month in account charges or £90 per year.
+According to Hargreaves Lansdown, if you invest £15,000 in funds and a further £5,000 in shares, then you will pay £7.50 per month in account charges or an annual fee of £90.
 However, the exact amount Hargreaves Lansdown charges depends on the precise value of your account at the end of each month.